julian-malic/google_images_bot/README.md

 ## Registering /search command
 If you want to register the /search command you must first run deploy-commands.js, now /search should appear in the discord command list.
-Or you can ignore it and use whatever command mechanism you prefer.
+</br>Or you can ignore it and use whatever command mechanism you prefer.

 ## Required Packages
 https://www.npmjs.com/package/google-images